redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 #### Hellgenie Engine

-Uses the built-in Bizhawk Cheat Engine to generate random Cheats.
+Uses the built-in BizHawk Cheat Engine to generate random Cheats.

 Effect: It changes Bytes and forces them keep the value.